M.E. Time: Plot

+In the cold open, Jake pranks Amy when she's on a dinner date with someone as he also took his date to the same restaurant.

 Terry (Terry Crews) assigns Rosa (Stephanie Beatriz) and Jake as secondaries to an investigation in which Boyle (Joe Lo Truglio) leads as a primary.
 Amy (Melissa Fumero) warns that Jake hasn't been assigned as a secondary in a while due to his ego and could become rough and uncontrollable, due to having always led a case as a primary.
 In the investigation, Jake begins acting as the primary detective, asking for information, giving orders, jumping to conclusions and inserting one-liners and jokes randomly, to Rosa's dissatisfaction.
 Rosa confronts Jake, advising him to restrain himself and let Boyle take charge of the case, to Jake's frustration.

 Meanwhile, Amy notices that Holt (Andre Braugher) is in an unusually bad mood to which Rosa and Terry do not notice since Holt does not overtly display any emotive facial expressions.
 Amy hopes to solve more cases to cheer Holt up.
 She asks Terry to draw the description of a perp who snatched a victim's purse.
 Holt is still unmoved, despite Terry's drawing being exactly identical with the perp they were describing, resulting in the perp being caught.
 Amy then asks Terry to paint a version of Holt's painting, which Holt later dismisses and throws in the garbage can.
 Holt claims that having a painting on a wall needed to be earned.

-Dr. Rossi (Mary Elizabeth Ellis), the medical examiner, then enters the crime scene, swaying Jake to flirt with her.
+Dr. Rossi (Mary Elizabeth Ellis), the medical examiner, enters the crime scene, swaying Jake to flirt with her.
 Eventually, he has dinner with her and sleeps with her that night, delaying the autopsy report for Boyle's investigation.
 The next day, Jake discloses his one-night stand to Amy and Rosa, which disgusts and concerns them, as Boyle was working all night on the case.
 After Boyle becomes pressured by Holt to complete the investigation, Jake returns to the medical examiner's office.
 Rosa and Boyle head to the medical examiner's office to identify what is delaying the autopsy report, finding that Jake slept with Dr. Rossi again.
 Requesting the autopsy report quickly, Jake is forced to assist Dr. Rossi in dissecting the corpse, which disgusts him.
-Eventually, they discover that the corpse did possess poison.
+They discover that the stomach contents of the corpse did show traces of poison.
 Boyle then arrests Mrs. Patterson.
 Amy eventually cheers Holt up by demonstrating that the monthly crime statistic numbers produced 'flat' numbers and explains that it was a significant improvement since when the precinct usually receives a replacement captain, the crime statistics worsen.
 Holt then retrieves Terry's oil painting to bring home to his husband.